xavierdmello/Surge/README.md

 - check rounding math, look into rounding down

 #### Notes:
-- bad debt is caused when debt > stakedValueInAsset
+- bad debt is caused when debt > stakedValueInAsset (i.e cost to borrow > staking rewards for too long)
     - can be fixed by sending the staked token directly to the vault